msyamkumar/cs220-projects/spring20/p10/stage1.md

  columns: `furthest` will contain the name of the furthest country and `distance` will contain the distance to that furthest country.

+That's it for Stage 1.
+Please attempt the [Optional1](optional1.md) for further practice.